BreadstickoSaurus/documentation/readMe.md

 - [X] browse games from all wishlists
   - [X] with semantic search
   - [X] with regular search
+- [X] button to share wishlist and collection

 ## Extra
 - [X] Docker